 • Hi guest!
 As you can see, the new Wizard Forums has been revived, and we are glad to have you visiting our site!
 However, it would be really helpful, both to you and us, if you registered on our website!
 Registering allows you to see all posts, and make posts yourself, which would be great if you could share your knowledge and opinions with us!
 You could also make posts to ask questions!

-Book Recommendation Essential Left Hand Path texts?
+Seeking Recommendation Essential Left Hand Path texts?

-Seeking or giving recommendations for books.
+Seeking recommendations for books.

 Acolyte